Dara Molloy: Celtic Monk and Priest: Wedding Blessings/Marriage Ceremonies

 Cost:

-• Photographer for day, with option of photographs on paper and on CD:- starting at 350 euro.
+• Photographer for day, with option of photographs on paper and on CD:- from 250 euro.

-• Pony and Trap to bring bride and groom to and from the ceremony:- 70 euro.
+• Pony and Trap to bring bride and groom to and from the ceremony:- from 100 euro.

-• Wild flowers made into a bouquet for the bride and to decorate the altar:- 50 euro.
+• Wild flowers made into a bouquet for the bride and/or to decorate the altar:- from 30 euro.

 NB These prices are subject to change without notice.